-The circus in the Soviet Union was the most cheerful in the world, and Soviet clowns were true stars.
-On Soviet arenas, clowns ridiculed negative human qualities: theft, bribery, drunkenness, depicted amusing aspects of Soviet daily life, and filled everyone with positivity and kindness.
+The circus in the Soviet Union was the most joyful in the world, and Soviet clowns were true stars.
+On Soviet arenas, clowns ridiculed negative human qualities: theft, bribery, drunkenness, depicted something funny from the daily life of Soviet people, charging everyone with positivity and kindness.

-These simple yet incredibly colorful and funny characters inspired sculptor Sergei Orlov, author of famous monumental works of Soviet culture.
+These simple, yet incredibly colorful and funny images inspired the sculptor Sergei Orlov, the author of famous monumental works of Soviet culture.

-His Soviet-era statuettes from the "Circus" series masterfully capture sharp humor and aesthetic elegance.
+His Soviet-era statuettes from the "Circus" series masterfully express sharp humor and aesthetic appeal.

-One of the talented sculptor's works in the "clownery" genre is the DFD figurine "Clown."
-This porcelain clown, with an expressive, radiant face, carries the positive spirit of a bygone era.
-The figurine is made of hard porcelain and painted in bright, rich colors with elements highlighted in gold.
-The Soviet "Clown" figurine features the stamp of the Dmitrov Porcelain Factory on its base.
+One of the works from the talented sculptor's "clownade" is the DFZ statuette "Clown."
+A porcelain clown with an expressive, radiant face carries the positive spirit of a bygone era.
+The figurine is made of hard porcelain, painted in a bright, rich color palette with elements detailed in gold.
+The "Clown" USSR statuette bears the mark of the Dmitrov Porcelain Factory on its base.

 Dmitrov Porcelain Factory